harnessie.com / docs / Getting started

 1. Install

 Requires Python 3.11 or newer.
-The only runtime dependency is PyYAML; the model adapters are standard-library, so no vendor SDK is needed.
+PyYAML and jsonschema install automatically; the model adapters are standard-library, so no vendor SDK is needed.

-pip install harnessie # or: pipx / uv tool install / brew install snapsynapse/tap/harnessie
+pip install harnessie # or: pipx install / uv tool install

 harnessie init my-project # scaffold + guided readiness check + zero-dollar mock run